fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

      - Selecting this option will randomize the choices within the Checkbox question type on each survey refresh.
 By default, this option is disabled.
    * - 3.
 Alphabetize choices
      - Choices within your Checkbox will follow alphabetization (A-Z).
 By default, this option is disabled
+   * - 4.
+Initial Value
+     - Allows you to specificy pre-populated answers to questions in your survey.
+By default, this option is blank "---"

+A multiple choice question type as the following Question Choices Available

+  * Add text response
+  * Static Choice
+  * Score
+  * Branch to

 Dropdown
 ^^^^^^^^